 Vállus – Tapolca

 Head along the main street until a roundabout with a bus stop.
 Head right and at the cemetery the trail turns onto a dirt track across the fields near the village.
 Cross the woods to arrive at the fields and vineyards on the outskirts of Lesencefalu.
 The trail continues along fenced gardens and crosses the road connecting Várvölgy and Lesencefalu.

 Hike uphill among typical vineyards of Balaton Uplands towards Kő orra peak.
 At a bend the trail offers a nice view over the Tapolca Basin with the town and buttes.
 At a junction take Blue▲(K▲) spur trail to reach the peak for an overview from the hillside.

 After winding on the hill slope the trail takes a sharp turn and starts a steep descent to vineyards near Lesenceistvánd and then enters the village along a wide road.
 The village has a stamper in Fapados Pub and another in Fatehén Pub.

 The last part of this trail runs along paved roads (7 km).
 First take the road connecting Lesenceistvánd and Lesencetomaj.
-At the conjunction in Lesencetomaj turn left.
+At the junction in Lesencetomaj turn left.
 Past the village head straight and cross Road 84.
-At the next conjunction turn left onto the main road (Road 77) and continue to Tapolca railway station.
+At the next junction turn left onto the main road (Road 77) and continue to Tapolca railway station.
 The stamper is placed near the station on the terrace of Lokomotív Pub.